BenjaminEngelman/BenjaminEngelman.github.io/index.md

 <!-- For our analysis, we use the Dunnhumby dataset.
 It contains information about grocery shopping of 2500 households with the demographic information of 800 of them.
 We will be particularly focusing on 51,000 food products and 2.1 million transactions. -->

-Among all food-related transactions, 16% of them are products containing meat (seafood products are considered as a type of meat).
-As a comparison, when looking at vegetables this number drop to 10%.
+Among all food-related transactions, 16% of them are products containing meat (seafood products are considered as a type of meat and include fishes and other seafood).
+This number drops to 10% when we look at transactions for vegetables.

 ![](/assets/waffle_food_trans.svg)

-Among these meat products transactions, 40% of them are for poducts containing meat (eg. meat sandwiches, bolognes, ...), 36% are transactions related to red meat and 17% to white meat.
+Among these transactions for meat-based products, 40% of them are for products that contain meat (eg. meat sandwiches, bolognese, etc.).
+36% of them are transactions related to red meat and 17% to white meat.
 We observe less seafood consumption which consists of only 7% of the transactions of meat products.

 ![](/assets/waffle_meat_trans.svg)

 ## Time Analysis

-Does our consumption of meat and vegeatable vary accorss the year?
+Does the meat and vegetable consumption vary in time?
+Are there any seasonal or monthly exceptions?
 This is the first question we will try to answer.
-To do so, let's look  at the number tansactions over the year for different type of food.
+To do so, let’s look at the number of transactions over the year for a different type of food.

 {% include monthly_meat.html %}